 COURSES FROM OTHER UNIVERSITIES THAT MEET DEGREE REQUIREMENTS REQUIRED COURSES

 COURSE NUMBER AND TITLE CREDIT HOURS GRADE

-UNIVERSITY YEAR COMPLETED YEAR COMPLETED
+UNIVERSITY YEAR COMPLETED

 COURSE NUMBER AND TITLE CREDIT HOURS GRADE

-UNIVERSITY YEAR COMPLETED)
+UNIVERSITY YEAR COMPLETED '

 JUSTIFICATION: Please provide a justification for each course requested to be transferred.
-For each elective course, describe the course currency (how the content is relevant today).
-For each required course, identify the specific SEDIEAF course intended to be replaced and explain both the course currency and content equivalency (how the content is relevant and equivalent based on the course descriptions from the university catalog).
+For each today).
+For each required course, identify the specific SED/EAF course intended to (how the content is relevant and equivalent based on the course descriptions from the course description of the course description from to be replaced and explain both the course

 GRADUATE HOURS FOR TRANSFER

-TOTAL HOURS REQUESTED FOR TRANSFER TOTAL HOURS APPROVED FO R TRANSFER
+TOTAL HOURS REQUESTED FOR TRANSFER TOTAL HOURS APPROVED FOR TRANSFER TRANSFER

 SIGNATURES

 STUDENT'S SIGNATURE DATE

 DOCTORAL PROGRAM COORDINATOR'S SIGNATURE DATE

 DEPARTMENT CHAIRPERSON'S SIGNATURE DATE